aregsar/softcoverdocker/chapters/how_to_use_softcover_docker.md

 ## Serving generated html files

-In addition to building the html files we can build and also serve the `mybook.html` file to our local web browser by running the following command instead:
+In addition to building the html files we can build the files and also serve the `mybook.html` file to our local web browser by running the following command instead:

 ```console
 docker run --rm -v `pwd`:/book -d -p 4000:4000 softcover/softcover:latest sc server